Russ Hinze

-Russell James Hinze (19 June 1919 – 29 June 1991) was a politician in Queensland, Australia, in the 1970s and 1980s.
+Russell James Hinze (19 June 1919 – 29 June 1991) was an Australian politician who was a member of the Queensland Legislative Assembly.
 He presided over an era of controversy that included the setting up of the Racing Development Fund, ministerial re-zonings and the licensing of Jupiters Casino.
 His career in public life spanned almost four decades, first in local government in the 1950s and 1960s, and then in the Queensland Legislative Assembly from 1966 to 1988.
 After his exit from Parliament he was charged with eight counts of corruption, but died before going to trial.

 Early life

-Russell James Hinze was born on 19 June 1919 in Oxenford on the Gold Coast of Queensland.
+Russell James Hinze was born on 19 June 1919 in Oxenford on the Gold Coast of Queensland to a German father and an Australian mother.
 His father was a dairy farmer.

-He started his career as a sugar cane cutter.
+Russ started his career as a sugar cane cutter.
 Later he took up dairy-farming; like his father.

 Politics

 After becoming chairman of the South Coast Cooperative Dairy Association, he was elected to the Albert Shire Council in the early 1950s, serving as shire chairman for nine years from 1958 to 1967.